JonasBonno/docker-discordbot/3.0/README.md

 <img src="https://imgur.com/pY1WUFX.png" width="720" height="385">

 ### Setup
+Running Red Discord Bot data container: docker run --name [name of your data container] jonasbonno/discordbot:3.0-test echo 'Data-only container'
-To run container: docker run --tty=true --interactive=true --detach=true --volume=[path to data location on host]:/json jonasbonno/discordbot:3.0
+Running Red Discord Bot container: docker run --tty=true --interactive=true --detach=true --name [name of your container] --volumes-from [name of your data container] --env TOKEN="[your discord bot token]" jonasbonno/discordbot:3.0-test

+### Obtain your Discord bot token
+You can use this guide: https://docs.discord.red/en/stable/bot_application_guide.html?highlight=token#creating-the-bot-application

+### Environment variables
+--env TOKEN=[your discord bot token]: The Discord token the Red-DiscordBot will use.
+--env PREFIX=!: The prefix Red-DiscordBot will use.
+Default set to "!" if you don't specify it.

 To set it up on first start:
 </br>docker attach [name of container]